Today's Articles

 Eulalie Spence was born on the island of Nevis in the British West Indies to Robert and Eno Lake Spence, the oldest of seven girls.
 She spent her formative years on her father's sugar plantation.
 A hurricane destroyed the plantation, and she moved to New York City with her family in 1902, living in Harlem before eventually settling in Brooklyn.
 Her niece Patricia Hart described Spence as "prim, proper and ultra-correct in speech and dress, yes, but she was gentle, generous, loving and the backbone of a family of seven girls."

-Because of her father's difficulty finding steady employment, Spence and her family lived in meager circumstances, crowded in a small apartment.
-Spence overcame her impoverished childhood and managed to obtain an exceptional education.
+Because her father had difficulty finding steady employment, Spence and her family lived in meager circumstances, crowded in a small apartment.
+Spence overcame her impoverished childhood and obtained an exceptional education.
 She graduated from Wadleigh High School and the New York Training School for Teachers.
-In 1924 she was a student at the National Ethiopian Art Theatre School, which was dedicated to training and employing Black actors.
+In 1924, she was a student at the National Ethiopian Art Theatre School dedicated to training and employing Black actors.

 Spence received a B.A. in 1937 from New York University and an M.A. in a speech in 1939 from Teacher's College, Columbia University, where she studied under Hatcher Hughes.
 Spence began teaching in the New York public school system in 1918, including over thirty years (1927-1958) at the Eastern District High School in Brooklyn, where she taught elocution, English, and dramatics.